morphyn/stating-the-obvious/posts/2012-11-11-learning-scala.md

 related concepts.
 This structure reminded me of the way courses were usually layed out during my studies.
 If I am not mistaken, this is actually the way this course is given at EPFL.
-Despite a steady pace, the lectures were easy to follow and the assignements were well designed to help grasping the concepts presented by directly applying them.
-This may however have been more difficult for someone totally new to them.
+Despite a steady pace, the lectures were easy to follow and the assignements well designed to help grasping the concepts presented by directly applying them.
+This may however have been more difficult for someone totally new to functional programming.
 As for the schedule, the only thing I was not entirely pleased with was the way the deadlines for the assignements where set.
-The allotted time didn't seem to be consistent from week to week and it has not always been easy to deliver on time (in fact I missed the date twice, which resulted in a penalty on my grade).
+The allotted time didn't seem to be consistent from week to week and it has not always been easy to deliver on time (in fact I missed the due date twice, which resulted in a penalty on my grade).

 So what did I like about Scala ?